168th Commencement: Watch Live

 There are countless opportunities to make an impact on campus, where student groups play an essential role in elevating Albany Law’s culture and community.
 Join an existing student organization or create your own based on your interests.

 Through the AIM program, first-year students are matched with alumni for one-on-one mentoring.
 Get involved and gain insight into your mentor’s experiences as a law student and beyond.

 The Justice Center

 received the Capital Region Chamber’s 2018 Nonprofit Organization of the Year Award in recognition of its impact on the community.
-In total, the graduating class exceeded 42,000 hours of pro bono service while at Albany Law School.
+This commitment is evident in our students.
+The Class of 2019 exceeded 52,000 hours of pro bono and public service work while at Albany Law School.